techtraits/techtraits-blog/_posts/2011-09-09-compiling-protocol-buffers-from-maven.markdown

 <h3>Creating maven project</h3>

 We will be keeping our protocol buffer IDL files in a maven project which will be deployed to the Nexus repository we just setup.
-We keep our IDL files a little maven project of its own so to ensure the four requirements for integration that we specified in the start of this tutorial.
+We keep our IDL files a little maven project of its own to ensure the four requirements for integration that we specified in the start of this tutorial.
 I will highlight how we fulfill each requirement as we go.
 To create a simple Maven java project run the following command:

 {% highlight bash %}